kienmarkdo/Job-Market-Trends-Analysis/README.md

 # Job Market Trends Analysis
 An enriched data mart to analyze job market trends from 2021 to 2023 in several countries through conceptual design, physical design and data staging, OLAP queries, BI dashboard creation, and data mining.

-# Setup Instructions
+## Setup Instructions
+### Local System
 - Install Python 3.x and Docker Engine (Docker Desktop)
     - Open Docker Desktop and leave it open.
 This keeps Docker Engine running for you to run Docker commands
+### Python Environment
 - Create virtual environment
     - `python -m venv venv`
 - Activate venv
     - `source venv/Scripts/activate` on Windows git bash
     - `source venv/bin/activate` on UNIX
+- Install Python dependencies
+    - `pip install -r requirements.txt`
+### Database Instance
+- Make sure port 5432 is available
+    - Stop the local Postgres service if it is running on your system
-- Install Docker images and run the containers
+- Pull Docker images and run the containers
-    - `docker compose up -d` to start and run the containers in the background
-        - `docker compose up --build -d` to rebuild the images, then start and run the containers in the background
+    - `docker compose up --build -d` to build the images and run the containers in the background
     - `docker ps` to verify that your containers are started
     - `docker compose down` to stop your running containers
     - `docker system prune -a` to delete all *stopped* images and containers